The condolence lounge is FREE for all visitors to attended funeral services.

 - Niche wall – Single or double

-New Natural Burial Area
+New Natural Memorial Area

 This new and tranquil area of the cemetery was conceived to provide families an environmentally-friendly burial option for the ashes of loved ones within the setting of Australian native plants.